Vinaya is the author of "Amazing Alphabet" and "People's War in Nepal: Songs and Narratives From the Frontline."

-The main thesis of Hinduism is the reincarnation of soul.
+The main thesis of Hinduism is the reincarnation of the soul.
 The soul is an invisible and eternal entity, which lives in human beings, as well as animals, and does not die when human beings die.
 As long as the soul (Atma in Sanskrit) does not unite with the Supreme Soul (God, Parmatma in Sanskrit) and becomes liberated, it enters into another body and continues to exist.
-Hindu philosophy says human soul does not have a gender, and when it reincarnates, it may take a birth in a man, a woman, or an animal.
+Hindu philosophy says the human soul does not have a gender, and when it reincarnates, it may be birthed in a man, a woman, or an animal.

 3. What Is the Concept of Third Gender?

 Even though there is no specific mention of homosexuality, Hinduism recognizes people showing the signs of both sexes.
 The terminology used for such a person is tritiya prakriti, literally meaning third nature.
 The third gender is the common term for a human being that is between a man and woman.

 India, the country with the highest Hindu population in the world, does not officially recognize the third gender, except in the Indian State of Tamil Nadu.
 In India, the followers of the Radha-Krishna worshiping cult believe that everyone on earth is a woman and only Lord Krishna is a man.
 Based on their belief, the male devotes dress as a woman.

 Nepal, the country with the world’s second-largest Hindu population, officially recognizes the third gender.
 The Nepali definition of third gender includes lesbian, gay, bisexual, and transgender.